Arnaud-D/jetkiller-python/README.md

 pip install jetkiller
 ```

-It will install the `jetkiller` command described below.
+It will make the `jetkiller` command described below available.

 ## Usage